ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/04-23-trees.md

 Note that if the parent had been a 2-node, then it would become a 1-node after merging, and so the stealing/merging continues upwards in the tree.

 Although the basic idea of deletion in a 2-3 tree is not very difficult, there are a lot of different cases that we have to handle, so the code becomes quite large.
-In this course you don’t have to learn how to perform deletion from 2-3 trees.
+In this course you don't have to learn how to perform deletion from 2-3 trees.

 #### Complexity analysis